 Short-Term Homelessness For these individuals, job losses, illnesses, injuries, tragic personal losses and addictions often play a part in their homelessness.
 With the right help their challenges are solvable!

 On the Brink of Homelessness There is yet another group of people who need help – those who are not homeless.
 Many of those we serve during the day actually have a home, but are suffering from deep poverty and are on the brink of becoming homeless.
-They seek assistance for meals and others services in order to maintain their housing.
-Without our help and completion of the Saint Paul Opportunity Center, they may lose their home and end up sleeping in the emergency shelter.
+They seek assistance for meals and other services in order to maintain their housing.
+Without the Saint Paul Opportunity Center, they may lose their home and end up sleeping in the emergency shelter.